 Other lease attachments as stipulated in Part 1 of the Lease.

-If, at any time, the head of household dies or leaves the unit for any reason (Institutionalization, forming a new household elsewhere), CCHA will permit the remaining members of the family to remain in the unit so long as:
+If, at any time, the head of household dies or leaves the unit for any reason (Institutionalization, forming a new household elsewhere), HACC will permit the remaining members of the family to remain in the unit so long as:

 The remaining family member(s) report the death or departure of the head within ten days of the occurrence.